ChristopherRWilliams/Oliktok_Point_KAZR_spectra/README.md

 - /images_from_nc_files/hourly		- hourly images generated from netCDF files

 # Data Files
-Due to the size of the raw data files, the user must download raw data files from the DOE ARM Archive.
-The Matlab code is written to process the KAZR spectra from Oliktok Point using the general, co-pol mode.
-The filenames for this file type is: “olikazrspeccmaskgecopolM1.a0.yyyymmdd.hhmmss.nc”.
+Due to the size of the raw data files, data files are not stored on GitHub.
+The user must download raw data files from the DOE ARM Archive.
+The Matlab code is written to process KAZR spectra from Oliktok Point using the general, co-pol mode.
+The filenames for this file type follow this naming structure: “olikazrspeccmaskgecopolM1.a0.YYYYMMDD.HHMMSS.nc”.
-Before running this Matlab code, the use must download the raw spectra data for 20-June-2016 and place those files in the directory:
+Before running this Matlab code, the user must download the raw spectra data for 20-June-2016 and place those files in the directory:
 - /raw_netCDF 	- directory containing multiple days of raw spectra in netCDF format (downloaded from ARM archive)